Last updated on January 22nd, 2019 at 01:00 am

-When I tag the photos I usually use a W&G process.
-Yep, this is a new process I have just invented LOL.
-Let’s see below
+When I tag the photos I usually use my personal W&G process

-I use 2 hashtag, one for the city/town/village (place where the photo was made) and one for the country
+I use 2 hashtags, one for the city/town/village (the place where the photo was made) and one for the country

 The activity I am doing, usually just one hashtag as #walking, #trekking, #cycling, etc

 I add one hashtag however only if it is a memorable day like #nye or #australiaday or #independenceday or #chinesenewyear or any other day that the photo is about